 Basements come in many forms which generally fall into 2 categories: Retrofit – where a basement is developed under an existing building and New Build – where a basement is built on a new piece of land.

-Depending on where you are in London, it’s cheaper to develop the space under your house than it is to move.
+Depending on where you are in Hampstead, it’s cheaper to develop the space under your house than it is to move.
 What’s more, most of the time it’s an investment, as the space you gain adds extra value to your property.

-Basement Refurbishment London
+Basement Refurbishment Hampstead

 If you’re thinking of having a new basement, the questions you should be asking are: